Aryanism and Religion

 “A nation without religion – that is like a man without breath.” – Joseph Goebbels

 Religion can be a way to retreat from the world or a way to engage it.
 Non-Aryans are apt to separate religious life from social life.
 Aryans understand that there could be no such separation and to attempt it is to poison both religion and society simultaneously.
 We therefore oppose secularism, or the idea that religion should play no part in social and political discussion.
 We believe that the church should have no influence over the state, but only insofar as no other organization with a different leadership should rival the state.
-On the other hand, we believe that it is the active duty of religious individuals to represent religious perspectives in discussion of all topics.
+On the other hand, we believe that it is the active duty of religious individuals to represent religious perspectives in discussion of all topics, including political topics.
 In short, Aryan religion should not be a weekend hobby, but a way of life, including a way of public life.

 Break